fetchai/fetchd/docs/docs/state-sync.md

 A few changes are needed:

 - First, set `enable = true` to activate the state sync engine.
 - Then, **at least 2** rpc servers must be provided.
 A good place to find some is the [cosmos chain registry](https://github.com/cosmos/chain-registry/blob/master/fetchhub/chain.json#L62).
-Servers must be comma separated without space (ie: `rpc_servers = "https://rpc-fetchhub.fetch.ai:443,https://fetchapi.terminet.io"`)
+Servers must be comma separated without space (ie: `rpc_servers = "https://rpc-fetchhub.fetch.ai:443,https://fetchapi.terminet.io"`).
+These servers will be used to verify the snapshots, so make sure you trust them enough for this.
-- And last, a *recent* `trust_height` and `trust_hash` to start from are needed.
-Recent means it must be contained in the `trust_period` (~1 week old by default).
+- And last, a *recent* `trust_height` and `trust_hash` are needed.
+Recent means it must be contained in the `trust_period` (168 hours, or ~1 week old by default).
 These can be obtained from a RPC server **you trust to provide you correct data** (and the 2nd RPC server from `rpc_servers` will be charged of confirming that the data are correct).

 To retrieve the correct value for a fetch.ai RPC server, and the current network height, use:

 ```bash
 curl https://rpc-fetchhub.fetch.ai:443/block | jq -r '{"trusted_hash": .result.block_id.hash, "trusted_height": .result.block.header.height}'